0x73746F66/trivialsec-trivialscan-lambda/src/config/rules/issue_4.3.md

-This will lead to a communication channel establised over an insecure network connection
+This will lead to a communication channel established over an insecure network connection